juansuero/montecarlo/README.md

 - Run simulations using custom stock tickers and weights.
 - Analyze portfolio performance with risk metrics and visualizations.
 - Export simulation results to graphs and files.
+- Download final values and sample paths as CSV.

 ## Installation
 1. Clone this repository: